MEDomicsLab/MED3pa/docs/datasets_tutorials.rst

 **Converting to DataFrame and Saving to CSV**

-### Saving the dataset
-You can save the dataset as a .csv file, but using `save_to_csv` and providing the path this will save the observations, true_labels, pseudo_labels and pseudo_probabilities, alongside confidence_scores if they were set:
+You can save the dataset as a .csv file.
+Using `save_to_csv` and providing the path this will save the observations, true_labels, pseudo_labels and pseudo_probabilities, alongside confidence_scores if they were set:

 .. code-block:: python